-Baby Jasper weaned himself at 18 months old, weeks after I had a surgery to remove a benign tumor in my left breast.
+Baby Jasper weaned himself at 18 months old, weeks after I had surgery to remove a benign tumor in my left breast.
 That was unexpected.
-I planned to breast him for at least two years, like I did for his big brother.
+I planned to breast him for at least two years as I did for his big brother.
 But it hurt badly to breastfeed in the first days after the surgery and my milk supply went down dramatically.
 He probably sensed how uncomfortable I was and discouraged by my empty breasts, thus chose to the breastfeeding relationship early.
 That saddened me.

 Just like he weaned without warning, he relactated himself unexpectedly.
-It all happened in the past one month.
+It all happened in the past month.

-Jasper is now two years old and haven’t been breastfeeding for almost half a year.
+Jasper is now two years old and hasn’t been breastfeeding for almost half a year.
 Last month he went on a 3-week-long business trip to Asia with me.
 For some reason—maybe the 14-hour-long flight, or the time difference, or the —he seemed to some comfort in addition to the e-devices and new toys I packed him.
 He wouldn’t sit by himself on the airplane.
 He asked for milk the first night when we were in Taipei.
 I gave him a straw cup with cow milk inside.
 He refused; cuddled up to me and tried to suck my breast.
 He finally latched on, for the first time in 6 months.

 After that, he often sought breast for comfort when he was going to sleep and just waking up.
 That happened often because he woke up often due to jet lag.
 I let him suck, even though I didn’t have milk.
 But, I thought, breastfeeding is not just about the milk.
-My baby needed the comfort and bonding when we were away from home.
+My baby needed comfort and bonding when we were away from home.

 And then, to my surprise, my body started to make milk again in the second week!
 I can feel my breast tissue fills with milk around bedtime.
 By the third week, my boob would leak when Jasper was sucking the other boob.
 That was fabulous.
 I never thought my body can make milk again, after the breast surgery and half a year after stop breastfeeding.